RHIT-CSSE/csse332/labs/lab09/index.md

 memory that you malloc must be freed.
 One impressive tool that can help us test that if `valgrind`.
 It is real easy to use.

-First, make sure ou have `valgrind` installed.
+First, make sure you have `valgrind` installed.
 If not, then you can install using your favorite Linux package manager.
 Assuming you're on Ubuntu, that would look something like `sudo apt install -y valgrind` or maybe using `snap`.